 Radioactive waste is a term that encompasses a broad range of material with widely varying characteristics.
-Some is relatively slightly radioactive and safe to handle, while other types are intensely hot in both temperature and radioactivity.
+Some has relatively slight radioactivity and is safe to handle, while other types are intensely hot in both temperature and radioactivity.
 Some decays to safe levels of radioactivity in a matter of days or weeks, while other types will remain dangerous for thousands of years.
 Major types of radioactive waste are generally defined by DOE and the Nuclear Regulatory Commission (NRC) as follows: